NCIP/gdc-docs/docs/Data_Transfer_Tool/Users_Guide/Getting_Started.md

 ### System Recommendations

-The system recommendations for using the GDC Data Transfer Tool&nbsp;are as follows:
+The system recommendations for using the GDC Data Transfer Tool are as follows:

 * OS: Linux (Ubuntu 14.x or later), OS X (10.9 Mavericks or later), or Windows (7 or later)
 * CPU: At least two 64-bit cores, Intel or AMD